-The use of a spare wheel that is smaller than the other wheels or in combination with winter tyres could affect driveability.
-Have the defective tyre replaced as soon as possible.
+The use of the temporary spare wheel could affect driveability.
+Have the defective tyre renewed or repaired as soon as possible.

 Only mount one temporary spare wheel.
 Do not drive faster than 80 km/h.
 Take curves slowly.
 Do not use for a long period of time.